BenWashburn1457/StartUp/README.md

 + **DB** - Made the display more appealing and organized.
 + **Websocket** - Placed the table of updates on the side of screen.

+### JavaScript Deliverables
++ **HTML Pages** - The 2048 game on the play.html works because of JavaScript.
+It controls the game logic as well as the display on the screen.
++ **Login** - Now the login username is saved on the browser and displayed in the top right through Javascript
++ **DB** - The javascript will store data about scores and add them to the database
++ **Websocket** - The Javascript will edit the reecnt news table with all the data recieved from websocket

 ## Links
 Notes file: https://github.com/BenWashburn1457/StartUp/blob/main/notes.md